This article was updated February 2019.

 Here’s our top thirteen handy lesser-known features and integrations in Slack.

-All you need to set up your own custom :burrito: emoji is the name you’ll want to use for its shortcut and a 128px x 128px square image.
+All you need to set up your own custom :yourname: emoji is the name you’ll want to use for its shortcut and a 128px x 128px square image.
 Simply upload the image and everyone on your team can use it.

 Slack’s default loading messages are adorable, but what if you want to troll your coworkers?
 Slack’s got your back.
-Like custom emojis, anyone on your team can set a custom loading message (if your friendly admins haven’t disabled it).
+Like custom emoji, anyone on your team can set a custom loading message (if your friendly admins haven’t disabled it).

 All you need to do is head to this URL and set your own fun loading message.
 If you add more than one, it’ll be randomly selected from the available messages every time Slack is loaded.